uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-1.md

 morea_summary: "Unlock the Best Ever Recipe module"
 morea_sort_order: 3
 morea_labels:
-  - 2:45pm-3:00pm
+  - 20min
 ---

-# TODO: How do we want to structure this page?

-# 4. Module Development
+# 4. Module Development, Part 1

 If you've gotten this far, you should now have your own personal version of the UHM DESCARTES module site running in your own browser.